Monoclonal antibody therapy: Human monoclonal antibodies

 Human monoclonal antibodies (suffix -umab) are produced using transgenic mice or phage display libraries by transferring human immunoglobulin genes into the murine genome and vaccinating the transgenic mouse against the desired antigen, leading to the production of appropriate monoclonal antibodies.
 Murine antibodies in vitro are thereby transformed into fully human antibodies.

 The heavy and light chains of human IgG proteins are expressed in structural polymorphic (allotypic) forms.
 Human IgG allotype is one of the many factors that can contribute to immunogenicity.

 Targeted conditions

 Cancer

 Anti-cancer monoclonal antibodies can be targeted against malignant cells by several mechanisms.
 Ramucirumab is a recombinant human monoclonal antibody and is used in the treatment of advanced malignancies.
 In childhood lymphoma, phase I and II studies have found a positive effect of using antibody therapy.

-In January 2023, the FDA approved the EBC-129 to progress into first-in-human studies.
-It is the first combination of an anticancer drug and a monoclonal antibody specialized in recognizing cancer cells.

 Monoclonal antibodies used to boost an anticancer immune response is another strategy to fight cancer where cancer cells are not targeted directly.
-Strategies include antibodies engineered to block mechanisms which downregulate anticancer immune responses, checkpoints such as PD-1 and CTLA-4, and antibodies modified to stimulate activation of immune cells.
+Strategies include antibodies engineered to block mechanisms which downregulate anticancer immune responses, checkpoints such as PD-1 and CTLA-4 (checkpoint therapy), and antibodies modified to stimulate activation of immune cells.